-All students must complete a total of four nonperformance (NP) courses.
-Master of Music and Certificate students must have at least one nonperformance class from each of distribution groups A, B, and C. Although some courses are cross-listed in multiple distribution groups, each course can only be used to satisfy the requirements of one group.
-Most Yale University courses outside the School of Music and the Department of Music qualify for 4 nonperformance credit hours per term under group C. All students must pass the keyboard proficiency.
-Keyboard proficiency for Orchestral and Choral Conducting, Harpsichord, and Organ is reviewed by the department.
-D.M.A. candidates must also pass the foreign language proficiency.
+- · All students must complete at least one nonperformance (NP) course per term. - Master of Music and Certificate students must have at least one nonperformance class from each of distribution groups A, B, and C. - Although some courses are cross-listed in multiple distribution groups, each course can only be used to satisfy the requirements of one group. - Most Yale University courses outside the School of Music and the Department of Music qualify for 4 nonperformance credit hours per term under group C.